drewsilcock/blog-ng/src/blog/2014-11-4-jekyll-katex-block.md

 Why KaTeX?
 ----------

-So why should you use {% katex %}?
+So why should you use $\KaTeX$?
 Well, here's a few reasons:

 * It's super fast;
 * It supports server side rendering;